matomo-org/piwik-python-api/README.rst

 It also assumes that the passed request object is a Django HttpRequest.
-I'm not really familiar with other frameworks or WSGI in general, but feel free to send pull requests or contact me for professional support.
+I'm not really familiar with other frameworks or WSGI in general, but feel free to send pull requests or contact me for professional support if you'd like to see more features.

 If you work on this code please send me your changes, even if they can't be merged!
 I'm interested in packaging this in a way that doesn't depend on